kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Embeddings Intuition

-Words map to vectors.
+Words map to vectors
-Similar meaning implies proximity.
+Similar meaning implies proximity
 Geometry captures semantics

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.